10 Top-Rated Beaches on Long Island, NY

 On the eastern side of the Montauk Harbor inlet lies Gin Beach, on the calm waters of Block Island Sound.
 The gentle waves make this a kid-friendly beach, and the nearby boats traveling in and out of the harbor provide entertainment for toddlers.
 The beach features roped-off areas for swimming, and restrooms and outdoor showers.
 With no houses or businesses on the stretch, you can enjoy the peaceful natural surroundings.

 Families with pets don't have to leave their furry friends behind, as all areas of the beach allow dogs, even off leash.
 Local hotels offer town parking permits to park at the beach.
-RV camping is available on the beach, and showers are available on the premises.
+RV camping is available at the nearby Montauk County Park RV Beach, and showers are available on the premises.

 10. Long Beach

 One wouldn't expect such a powdery beach so close to New York City, but a short train ride away lies one of the most beautiful beaches on Long Island.
 Known for its famed boardwalk, brimming with bikers, dog walkers, runners, and people simply taking in the views, Long beach stretches for three miles on a barrier island on the South Shore, called Ocean Beach Park.
 And if you want to stay connected, the boardwalk even offers Wi-Fi.